Donkervoort: Donkervoort D8 270 RS (2005)

-- Donkervoort D8 GTO Premium (2013)
+Donkervoort D8 GTO Premium (2013)

 The Premium D8 GTO's were the first GTO's to be produced.
 After a sneak preview event introducing the D8 GTO in December 2012, existing customer were able to obtain one of these full option GTO's.
 The Premium D8 GTO were built as a limited series of 25 cars and had a little more power (380+ BHP) than e.g. the D8 GTO Performance.

-- Donkervoort D8 GTO Bilster Berg Edition (2014–2015)
+Donkervoort D8 GTO Bilster Berg Edition (2014–2015)

 In September 2014, the Donkervoort D8 GTO broke the lap record at the German Bilster Berg Drive Resort.
 The 380 hp Performance version set the new record for street-legal production cars at 1 minute 46.12 seconds.
-To celebrate this milestone – along with the opening of a Donkervoort subsidiary at that same location that year, Donkervoort introduced the Bilster Berg Edition, which was based on the record-breaking test car and built in a limited series of just 14 cars, a number that represented the successful year 2014.
+To celebrate this milestone – along with the opening of a Donkervoort subsidiary at that same location that year, Donkervoort introduced the Bilster Berg Edition, which was based on the record-breaking test car and built in a limited series of 14 cars, a number that represented the successful year 2014.
 Technical developments included the further development and fine-tuning in the areas of chassis and road-handling.
 Furthermore, this edition is easily recognisable by its dark nose section, made entirely of carbon fibre.